bauhausjs/bauhausjs/page/README.md

 Pages are identified via their `route`.
 If this route is requested at the frontend and the page is public the page is rendered according to the page type, which is defined in `_type`.

 The model uses the mongoose plugin [mongoose-materialized](https://github.com/janez89/mongoose-materialized).
-This allows to structure pages hierarchically.
+This allows to structure pages hierarchically (checkout [plugin](https://github.com/janez89/mongoose-materialized) for details).
 You can use this e.g. to render navigations.
-Check out th

 ```javascript
 page = new mongoose.Schema({